tommyhuangthu/SAAINT/README.md

 #{nonredundant Ab-Ag binding affinity data}    |     1,444 |      736

-## Statistics on latest SAAINT-DB version
+## Statistics on the latest version of SAAINT-DB

 Item                                           | v.20250730
 ----------------------------------------------:| ---------: